-- 2. The records maintained by this system or project are used to make adverse determinations about individuals and: - A. □ These records were exempted from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable. - B. These records were not exempted from the requirement to collect information directly from the individual to the greatest extent practicable and - a) $\Box$ All records used to make an adverse determination are collected directly from the individual about whom the decision is made. - c) $\Box$ A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination. - - 1) $\Box$ alert the individual to the fact that their conduct is being observed or investigated; - 2) $\Box$ cause the individual to alter or modify their activities to avoid detection; - 3) $\Box$ create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; - 4) $\Box$ Other: (please describe here).
+- Image: Note that the image: Note that the image is the i - A. □ These records are exempt from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable. - B. \Box These records are not exempt from the requirement to collect information directly from the individual to the greatest extent practicable and

+- a) □ All records used to make an adverse determination are collected directly from the individual about whom the decision is made. □ A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination. - c) \Box None of the records used to make adverse determinations are collected directly from the individual about whom determinations are made because seeking the information directly from the individual might: - 1) \Box alert the individual to the fact that their conduct is being observed or investigated, - 2) \Box cause the individual to alter or modify their activities to avoid detection, - 3) \Box create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated. - 4) \Box Other: (please describe here).